jarne/commandoak/README.md

 ## 🖥 Usage

-The latest version of this app can be downloaded and installed from the releases page.
+The latest version of the app can be downloaded and installed from the releases page.

-Once started, you can start creating commands in the settings window and define a name, an emoji shortcut and the command to execute.
+Once started, you can begin creating commands in the settings window and define a name, an emoji shortcut and the command to execute.
-They will appear in the menu bar and clicking them will execute the underlying command in a new Terminal window.
+These commands will then appear in the menu bar, and clicking on them will execute the underlying command in a new Terminal window.

 ## 🧑‍💻 Development

-Commandoak is a native app written in Swift and SwiftUI.
+Commandoak is a native macOS app developed using Swift and SwiftUI.
 It uses SwiftData to store the defined commands.
-Due to its simplicty, no dependencies are required and the app can just be built as an Xcode project.
+Thanks to its simplicity, no dependencies are required and the app can just be built as an Xcode project.

 ## 🙋‍ Contribution